lpsinger/userguide/glossary.rst

         in the hypothetical "mass gap" between neutron stars and black holes, defined here as 3-5 solar masses.

+    MCMC
+        Markov chain Monte Carlo.
+A numerical algorithm for sampling complex, multidimensional probability distributions, or for integrating
+        functions of many variables.
+Used extensively in gravitational-wave parameter estimation.

     MOC
         Multi-Order Coverage map, a format to describe the coverage of an arbitrary region on the unit sphere.
 A MOC consists of a list of